MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 >   - cloud created [Security groups](../../../fundamentals/concept-learn-about-groups.md#group-types)
 >   - these groups are written back with the AD groups scope of [universal](/windows-server/identity/ad-ds/manage/understand-security-groups#group-scope).
 >
->Mail-enabled groups and DLs written back using Microsoft Entra Connect group writeback V1 or V2 are not supported.
+>Mail-enabled groups and DLs written back using Microsoft Entra Connect group writeback V1 or V2 aren't supported.

 ## Prerequisites
 The following prerequisites are required to implement this scenario.